abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

-# Module 03-Unit 4 Configure an ExpressRoute Gateway
+# Lab 3a: Configure an ExpressRoute Gateway

 ## Lab Overview